Inside ‘The Bachelor’ Nick Viall’s Proposal: The Ring, Tears, Final Rose Drama

 However, Steve states that the distance between Nick and Vanessa as just one of the reasons why their relationship won’t work, stating in a recent blog post that he’s already heard that the relationship isn’t going well.

-According to her ABC bio, Vanessa currently lives in Canada where she works as a special education teacher and Nick lives in Los Angeles.
+According to her ABC bio, Vanessa currently lives in Canada, where she works as a special education teacher, and Nick lives in Los Angeles.
 During his overnight date with Vanessa that airs on March 6, viewers will see Nick question whether he would be able to uproot himself and move to Canada.
 Now that he’s part of the Dancing with the Stars Season 24 cast, it’s clear that he won’t be making a move anytime soon.

 Watch The Bachelor starring Nick Viall on Monday nights at 8 p.m.
 ET on ABC.